 Sarah Courtney was elected to the Parliament of Tasmania in March 2014, representing the seat of Bass.
-After the 2018 election the Premier appointed Sarah to Cabinet where she now serves as Minister for Education, Minister for Skills, Training and Workforce Growth, Minister for Disability Services, Minister for Children and Youth and Minister for Hospitality and Events.
+After the 2018 election the Premier appointed Sarah to Cabinet where she now serves as Minister for Education, Minister for Skills, Training and Workforce Growth, Minister for Disability Services, Minister for Children and Youth and Minister for Tourism, Hospitality and Events.

 Sarah has also served as Minister for Health, Small Business, Women, Resources, Building and Construction, Primary Industries and Water and Racing.